ImanFakih/imansrecpies/content/post/pastitsio/index.md

 draft: false
 ---

 `This makes a deep 9' x 13' casserole.
-If your casserole has sides lower than xx', make ¾ of the recipe.`
+If your casserole is shallow, make ¾ of the recipe.`

 #### Meat sauce